jay-joshy/allergyguide/content/shortcodes.md

 ## admonition

 Credit to [tabi](https://welpo.github.io/tabi/blog/shortcodes/#admonitions) for the styling.
 It's more pleasant colour scheme wise and it changes with the light/dark mode.
-Options for type/icon: note, tip, info, warning, danger
+Options for type/icon: note, tip, info, warning, danger, pearl, question (only the icon)

 These can be mixed and matched.